Jeff Jarvis: Books

 In 2009, Jarvis wrote a book called, What Would Google Do?
 In the book, he argues that companies and individuals should study and perhaps copy Google's methods for succeeding at Internet entrepreneurship.
 Jarvis said of the book, "Just as I try to look admiringly from a distance at Google, I include anecdotes and examples from Mark Zuckerberg at Facebook and Craig Newmark at Craigslist and Jeff Bezos at Amazon."

 In 2011, Jarvis published Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live, in which he defends the openness of the Internet, discusses ways in which the Internet has made modern life public, and argues against regulations to protect privacy.
 Public Parts was reviewed scathingly by fellow Internet scholar Evgeny Morozov in the November 3, 2011, issue of The New Republic.

 In 2012, Jarvis published the Kindle single Gutenberg the Geek, in which he suggests that Johannes Gutenberg was "the world's first technology entrepreneur" and was comparable to Steve Jobs because they both "accomplished greatness through trial and error, vision, and determination."

+In 2026, Jarvis published Hot Type: The Magnificent Machine That Gave Birth to Mass Media and Drove Mark Twain Mad, which explores how the Linotype machine transformed printing and helped usher in the era of mass media.